acgc99/Godot-AppComponents/addons/app_components/README.md

   - Public enums.
   - Private.
 Attributes.
   - Protected. `_bind_methods` and `_notification`.
   - Public.
 Setters and getters.
 Setter parameter is called `p_<attribute>`, for each attribute.
+Then `_` methods and the others.
 - In `.cpp`:
-  - Setters and getters
+  - Setters and getters.
-  - Public methods
+  - Private methods.
-  - Private methods
+  - Public methods.
   - `_bind_methods`.
 Follow same order when binding at `_bind_methods`, then enums and signals at end.
   - Constructor and destructor.
 - One empty line between functions.